REMEMBERING PADDY BRENNAN (30th Dec 1942- 3rd Aug 2022)

 You’ve found us! … do stay for a while and have a browse around!
 You can explore using the pull-down menus (above) or the search box (below).
+If you’re looking for recordings, you can click here.
+We now have well over 1000 pages on this site full of material charting the history of opera in Ireland.

 For many, opera performances are ephemeral and transitory: the curtain rises, the performance takes place, the curtain falls there is applause and there it ends.
 But the aim of this web archive is to compile and preserve all there is of the rich performance history of live opera in Ireland.